jweisbeck/adaptive-ads/README.md

 a set of arbitrarily defined pixel width ranges.
 By comparing an agent's current viewport width to a set of contexts in a configuration object we can select the most appropriate context, yielding a list of ad positions that suite the agent's current layout and environment.

-We are using Open AdStream (OAS) for this project's use case.
+We are using 24/7 RealMedia's Open AdStream (OAS) platform for this project's use case.
 Check with your ad vendor's implementation for any differences.

 **More about this project**